tri-bui/sandbox-dbs/hi-weather/README.md

 1. `measurement` - precipitation (`prcp`) and temperature (`tobs`) measurements of 9 different weather stations in Hawaii from 2010 to 2017
 2. `station` - metadata of the 9 weather stations, including their names and locations

+## Files

+1. `analysis.ipynb` - notebook for data analysis and visualization
+2. `utils.py` - script containing utility functions for querying the database
+3. `app.py` - script containing the Flask app with the routes described below

 ## App Routes

 - `/`